 What is the participation period?

 The minimum participation period is five years.
-This time commitment helps ensure that there are enough interested customers to justify building the solar field.
-Customers may participate up to the full 20 years of the program and enjoy the price stability for this full period.
+You may participate up to the full 20 years of the program and enjoy the price stability for this full period.

 Do I have to live in the same city as the solar field?

-No, there is no geographic restriction on participation as long as the customer lives within Westar’s service territory.
+No, there is no geographic restriction on participation as long as you live within Westar’s service territory.

 What if the system is sold out and I want to participate?